Family Medicine (FMED)

 FMED 4107.
 Sports Medicine In Family Medicine.
 4 Credit Hours.

-This interprofessional Sports Medicine clinical elective is taught by UTHSCSA faculty.
-Students see sports-medicine patients under supervision in multiple ambulatory clinics and work with musculoskeletal radiologists, orthopedic surgeons, and physical therapists as scheduled by the Family Medicine faculty.
-Students also work in athletic training room setting and cover athletic events with Family Medicine faculty.
+This interprofessional Sports Medicine clinical elective focuses on the outpatient evaluation of sports-related injuries, overuse injuries, and chronic debilitating orthopedic conditions.
+Students will have the opportunity to work with musculoskeletal radiologists, orthopedic surgeons, and physical therapists as scheduled by the Family Medicine/Sports Medicine faculty.
+Students also have the opportunity to work in the athletic training room setting and cover athletic events with supervisory faculty.
+This course is open to MS2-MS4 students that have successfully completed the Family Medicine core clerkship.

 FMED 4205.
 Medicine and the Environment.
 2 Credit Hours.